 CASA children may be placed in a short-term residential treatment center (group home), a foster home, or with a family member.
 The majority of the children we serve live in central and northern Orange County, though children may be placed throughout the county and in neighboring counties.

-We encourage only free or cheap activities.
-A typical visit may include a trip to the park, the beach, or a free or low-cost exhibit in our community.
+There is a $25 limit for outings with your youth so we encourage only free or cheap activities.
+A typical visit may include a trip to the park, the beach, or community activities.
 In addition, our agency sponsors events throughout the year for CASAs and their assigned child.
-You cannot take the child to your home, your relative’s home, or your friend’s home.
+Due to confidentiality, you cannot take the child to your home or introduce them to your friends, family, or colleagues.
 CASA advocates have a one-on-one relationship with the child they are matched with and outings should only be between the two of you.

-At least 5 years must lapse after being charged with a DUI before you can be sworn-in as a CASA.
-You will be asked about the DUI during your interview following Training.
-If you have any questions regarding something that may show up in your background check and how it may impact your ability to become a CASA volunteer, please contact the Director of Community Relations.
+You must have at least 5 years of sobriety in order to be eligible to apply for the CASA volunteer role.
+If you have had a DUI within the last 5 years, you are not eligible to apply.
+If you had any questions regarding something that may show up in your background check and how it may impact your ability to become a CASA volunteer, please contact the Volunteer Recruitment Manager.

 On average, it takes approximately two months from the start of training until you are officially matched with your child.
 This is dependent upon your full completion of all training classes, and application and screening requirements.